freeCodeCamp/infra/terraform/ops-cluster-mintworld/README.md

 - [`workers-stateless`](./workers-stateless/): Deploys a set of Nomad nodes designed to run stateless applications, such as API servers.

+- [`lifecycle-handlers`](./lifecycle-handlers/): Creates a Lambda function that is triggered by the lifecycle of the ASG in the cluster.
+It is used to handle the creation and termination of the instances.

 While the cluster is primarily designed for deployment in a single AWS region, it is possible to deploy worker nodes in other regions if needed.